Skip to: Site menu | Main content

 Calculate your sport diet - If you are like many active people, you feel totally confused about what to eat.
 You listen to a plethora of nutrition experts, read food labels, and then try to piece the information together to build a better sports diet.
 Yet, you end up with lots of questions, like what percent of calories should come from carbs, protein and fat.

-Electrolytes and runners - Electrolytes are electrically charged particles that help the body function normally.
-Some of the more familiar electrolytes include sodium, potassium, calcium and magnesium.
+Electrolytes and runners - Some of the more familiar electrolytes include sodium, potassium, calcium and magnesium.
 If you are a fitness exerciser, you are unlikely to need extra electrolytes to replace those lost in sweat.
-If you exercise hard for more than four hours in the heat (such as triathletes, marathoners and even tennis players), you may benefit from replacing sodium losses, particularly if you sweat a lot or have been consuming only plain water or even a standard sports drink.
+If you exercise hard for more than four hours in the heat, you may benefit from replacing sodium losses.

-Salt and runners - Some runners sweat so much they end up crusted with salt; they wonder if they need to eat extra salt to replace what lost in sweat.
-Other runners avoid salt like the plague; they see no need to add it to their food because the typical diet already contains way too much.
-And then there are marathoners and triathletes who read about hyponatremia.
-They wonder if they should start eating salty foods as a part of their daily sports diet.
-Perhaps you, too, have wondered about the role of salt, or more correctly, sodium in your diet.
+Salt and runners - Some runners sweat so much they end up crusted with salt.
+Other runners see no need to add salt to their food because the typical diet already contains way too much.
+And then there are marathoners and triathletes who wonder if they should start eating salty foods as a part of their daily sports diet.
 This article can help you figure out if you should shake it or leave it.

-Peanut butter and runners - In this day and age of energy bars, protein powders and weight gain shakes, many athletes forget about "real" foods, such as peanut butter.
-Peanut butter is one of the best sports foods around.
+Peanut butter and runners - In this day and age of energy bars, many athletes forget about peanut butter, one of the best sports foods around.
 It is tasty, inexpensive, satisfying, nourishing, and even good for our health.
-This article explains why peanut butter (and all nuts and nut butters, for that matter) can be considered a super sports food for athletes who want to eat well and invest in their health.
+This article explains why peanut butter can be considered a super sports food for athletes who want to eat well and invest in their health.

 Nuts and runners - Runners commonly have a love-hate relationship with nuts.
 They love them, but try to stay away from them.
 Although runners know nuts are healthful and good for them, the over-ruling perception is nuts are "sooooo fattening."

 Energy bars and runners - A plethora of energy bars awaits you at every convenience store, each bar boasting about its ability to enhance performance.
-You can find a bar for every diet style (kosher, low carb, high protein, vegan, organic) and for every exercise need (pre-exercise fuel, recovery, muscle growth).
-You can spend a small fortune on these prewrapped bundles of energy, thinking they offer magic ingredients.
-This article on the pros and cons of energy bars can help you decide how much (if any) of your food budget you want to dedicate to these popular snacks.
+You can find a bar for every diet style and for every exercise need - but you can spend a small fortune on these prewrapped bundles of energy.

 Food gifts for runners - Whether it is a gift for yourself or your exercise buddy, a gift of good tasting but healthful food is always welcome.
 Yes, everyone loves fudge brownies (for the moment) but why not give gifts that invest in health, performance, and a happier waistline?
 Here are some good food gift ideas for runners.

 Tips for runners with intestinal problems - Have you ever experienced nausea or unpleasant stomach symptoms that impaired your training or performance?
-Though this may not be a popular topic of conversation, studies suggest that as many as 60% of distance runners experience intestinal problems related to exercise.
-The good news is that after making some changes in their training diet or fueling routine, many were able to significantly reduce their symptoms.
-This article focuses on the causes of gastrointestinal upset in runners, potential triggers and strategies that may reduce the occurrence of symptoms.
+Though this may not be a popular topic of conversation, this article focuses on the causes of gastrointestinal upset in runners, potential triggers and strategies that may reduce the occurrence of symptoms.

 Undesired sideliners: Side stitches and diarrhea - An estimated 30% to 50% of distance runners experience exercise-related intestinal problems, with women experiencing more problems than do men.
 If you are among the many active people who fear side stitches, loose stools, and gastrointestinal distress, keep reading.
 The goal of this article is to offer some information and advice that can help you manage, if not reduce, your transit troubles.